throwway120385 a year ago

 > Sources are all over the place on this.
 Some say as often as every 12 minutes.
 Some say as much as 2 pounds a day.
 Others suggest these numbers are inflated.
 One thing for sure, geese poop too often and too much.

-• hinkley 8 hours ago
+• hinkley a year ago

 Geese eat grass which is not very nutritious.
 Quantity has its qualities but it makes a lot of poop.

-ysofunny 6 hours ago
+ysofunny a year ago

 coming soon to a dystopia near you: